 Both the BMW 8 Series and the X5 have Live Cockpit Professional, both have a 12.3-inch info (driver) displays, but the X5 has a 12.3-inch control (centre) display while the 8 Series has a 10.25-inch control display - so there are different implementations of the same technologies.
 But again - pretty simple.

 But now things get more complicated: in the case of the new 3 Series, Live Cockpit Professional is standard on the M Sport version, meaning that other versions - Sport, SE - get dials as standard for the driver with a central 5.7-inch display, while the control display is 8.8-inches in the centre of the car - called Live Cockpit Plus.
-The 2019 3 Series will be the first car that offers both versions.
+The 2019 3 Series was the first car that offers both versions.
+The 2020 1 Series followed.

 Here's how the different versions break down: